|

 Argo programs, not just lib-argo).
 See The MUCK Manual for information on

+working with programs.
 Once lib-argo is loaded onto the server, you need to install it.

 Quite a bit happens during installation, but the process is simple to